In omicron outbreak, US governors lose appetite for mandates - NewsBreak

 “There’s no need to panic.
 Be calm.
 Be happy,” McMaster said.
 “We just had a great Christmas season.
 Business is booming.”

-McMaster has consistently urged people to get vaccinated and in the earliest days of the pandemic, he directed K-12 schools and colleges to move to distance learning.
+McMaster has consistently urged people to get vaccinated and in the earliest days of the pandemic, he to move to distance learning.
 But students are back in classrooms across the state, and he continues to resist imposing any statewide business shutdowns.

-California is grappling with an astonishing spike in infections, and the state health department extended an indoor mask mandate to Feb.
-15, but the state's Democratic leaders included no mechanism to enforce it.
-"I think a lot of people will self-enforce and do the right thing," Gov. Gavin Newsom told reporters last month.
+California is grappling with , and the state health department extended an to Feb.
+15, but the state’s Democratic leaders included no mechanism to enforce it.
+“I think a lot of people will self-enforce and do the right thing,” Gov. Gavin Newsom told reporters last month.

 The sentiment seems familiar to Maryland Gov. Larry Hogan.
-The Republican announced a 30-day state of emergency to fight the omicron variant surge, but it doesn't include the same statewide mask mandate ordered earlier in the pandemic.
+The Republican announced a to fight the omicron variant surge, but it doesn’t include the same statewide mask mandate ordered earlier in the pandemic.

 “I’m not sure the people that are refusing to wear a mask are going to wear one anyway, and we don’t have the ability to enforce it,” Hogan said.
 “So we’re just strongly encouraging people to wear the damn mask.”

 New Jersey has had the second-largest U.S. caseload during this surge, after New York, and Democratic Gov. Phil Murphy asked the legislature to renew his emergency powers so he can continue a mask mandate in schools.
-But renewed business shutdowns and near universal mask mandates appear to be off the table, and instead of issuing new executive orders, he's urging people to follow public health recommendations.
+But renewed business shutdowns and near universal mask mandates appear to be off the table, and instead of issuing new executive orders, he’s urging people .

 “Here is what we need everyone to really take to heart — the need to mask up, to get boosted, and to just practice common sense,” Murphy said.